polleverywhere/chaperon/README.md

 ## HTTP Service Performance Testing Framework

 This is a framework / library & tool for doing load and performance tests on HTTP based web services.
-It tracks many kinds of metrics automatically and allows tracking custom ones that can be defined per environment.
+It tracks many kinds of metrics automatically and allows tracking custom ones that can be defined per load test.

-An environment is a combination of target web services & scenarios to run against them, optional connection metadata (like headers for authentication) for each of the services, optional custom metrics and service interaction logic.
+A load test is a combination of target web services & scenarios to run against them.
+It also defines session & HTTP / WebSocket connection configuration (like authentication credentials, custom headers, etc.) for each of the services.

 Chaperon supports running both HTTP & WebSocket actions against a web server.
 Have a look at the `examples/firehose.ex` example file to see an example of both HTTP and WebSocket commands in action.